doug16rogers/cut/README.md

 Building the Examples
 ---------------------

-cut was originally written for Unix-like systems to be built with make.
-A Visual Studio project is simple to make - it's just two files (or four for C++).

-To build the examples, run 'make':
+To build the examples on Unix-like systems, run 'make':

 ```
     $ make